Japan Pottery Tour: Hands-On Workshops & Artisan Encounters tour image

 Includes

-• Transfer by private bus throughout the tour, including Shinkansen transfers on Day 4, Day 7, Day 9.
+• Transfer by private bus throughout the itinerary, including Shinkansen transfers on Day 4 and Day 7

-• Accommodations throughout the tour, including city tax/onsen bathing tax fees.
+• Accommodations throughout the itinerary, including city tax/onsen bathing tax fees.

 • Breakfast included for the entire length of the tour.